Avery Farm History: Four Generations of the Avery, Mellor and Hansen Families

 At 20 years old, Arnold was already in the area.
 He was invited to a corn-husking party at the Loomis house in South Manchester in 1894.
 Born in Pennsylvania, he perhaps was visiting other Avery relatives.
 His father purchased the Island View Farm in 1896.
 In 1902, Arnold was running a boarding house at 33 Asylum Street in Hartford.
 At the time, Hartford was a financial and literary center, with the likes of J. P. Morgan and Mark Twain.

 In Hartford, Arnold was a registered journeyman plumber.
 In 1902, he also applied for a plumbing license in Northampton, Massachusetts.
 By 1903, Arnold was developing plans to turn his father’s farm into a resort.
 In 1908, Arnold married Ethel Mellor in New York City.
 He was an instructor at the Vocational School for Boys in the Bronx by 1910.
 Arnold and Ethel would spend summers in Coventry.
-By 1939, they moved to their lake house in Coventry with Ethel’s mother, Mary Ann Needham Mellor.
+In 1939, they moved year round to their lake house in Coventry with Ethel’s mother, Mary Ann Needham Mellor.

 In 1920, Arnold’s father sold the Island View Farm to a developer, J. Fitzgerald.
-Arnold, his father and one brother kept some of the lots along Lake Wangumbaug.
+Arnold, Arnold's father and one brother kept some of the lots along Lake Wangumbaug.
 Charles Mellor, Arnold’s brother-in-law bought some lots across the street.
 Charles, a New York civil engineer, did the survey work for J. Fitzgerald and developed the original map of Gerald Park.
 Lots were sold through a broker in New York City.
 Many New Yorkers, including many famous vaudevillians settled in the area.
 Dagmar, a television star, came to spend time at the lake.

 While Arnold never developed the resort himself, he put in place the plans for those who followed to realize his dreams.